orlovmax/gulp-workflow/README.md

 * ["grunt-bowercopy"](https://github.com/timmywil/grunt-bowercopy)

 Also `bower-dev` task run ["grunt-contrib-clean"](https://github.com/gruntjs/grunt-contrib-clean) to delete all those pesky .gitkeep files.
 If you don't use bower - just run `grunt clean`.

+##Clean task
+There is one clean task, but with some properties.
+It was created to delete unnecessary files, like styles or markup.
+When you've chosen some languages, ex. scss and jade, then you should to delete less and haml boilerplate files.
+Just run `grunt clean:less` and `grunt clean:haml`.
+Voila, Our scaffold is totally clean and ready for development.

 ##Build task
 Recently, I've added build task, that allows us to clean our code from dev references and code-helpers, like livereload script.
 Also we're able to add some code snippets, like message for outdated browsers or link to minified source just before build.
 Thanks to ["grunt-preprocess"](https://github.com/jsoverson/grunt-preprocess#getting-started)